 What Adapter Do I Need?

-To ensure you choose the correct adapter, you first need to have accurate measurements.
+To ensure you choose the correct adapter, you first need accurate measurements.
 However, if you purchase an adapter which completely replaces the trailer pin box, then you won’t need any measurements.

 The first and most important measurement you’ll need to make is the distance between the tip of the gooseneck and the bottom of the pin box.
 Once you have the accurate measurement, you can determine the adapter size you need.